Back-to-School Safety Tips for the 2019-2020 School Year

 Most college kids walk, ride bicycles or other small motorized vehicles to and on campus.
 Know the rules of your campus transportation and know the safe zones.
 Many campuses have escorts who are available if a student is uncomfortable after dark.

 - If you must walk alone at night, don’t “plug in.”
 Keep your headphones off and stay alert.
 It is easy to zone out when you are plugged in . . . and then you may become unaware of your surroundings.
+Note the emergency call boxes and learn the safest route to your destination.

 - ICE – If you haven’t already, add a new contact into your phone, ICE (In Case of Emergency) with a phone number to call.
 Whether it is your Mom, Grandfather, Aunt – someone you can rely on if a first responder is trying to help you.